Improve Your Creativity and Leadership Skills through Journaling

 Wednesday - Evolution

-When I was a child, my favourite activity was___________ because it brought me __________.
+When I was a child, my favorite activity was___________ because it brought me __________.
 Today, my main motivations are___________.
 Looking at the future, how can I find my sweet spot, the intersection between my intrinsic motivations and strengths?

 Thursday - My people